 The other day, I went for a walk.
 I was looking forward to listening to one of my favorite podcasts, Revisionist History with Malcolm Gladwell.
-The sun was shining, the weather was mild, and I was looking forward to getting away from my work and out into the fresh air.
+The sun was shining, the weather was mild, and I was excited to get away from my work and out into the fresh air.

 Very soon, though, I realized my relaxing walk was going to come with frustrations.
 Thanks to the passing school buses, barking dogs, and leaf blowers, I had to keep rewinding my podcast to catch the parts drowned out by the outside noise.
 I finally veered from my usual walk and went deeper into the neighborhood to avoid the heavier traffic, and that helped.
 But that experience got me thinking.